thomasantony/enjomitch-orbiter/TransX/doc/TransX/readme2.txt

 parser is a simple class designed to help with the processing of scenario files as they are loaded into basefunctions and plans.

-Opti classes perform the Auto-Min functionality
+Opti classes perform the Auto-Min functionality (by Enjo)